Basis-Theory/docs/source/includes/api-reference/_tokens.md

   `metadata.customer_id:123456`
 </span>

-Date range searches are supported using the Lucene bracketed range syntax, `[START_DATE TO END_DATE]`.
+Date range searches are supported using the Lucene bracketed range syntax.
+`[START_DATE TO END_DATE]` denotes a range inclusive of the endpoints and `{START_DATE TO END_DATE}` denotes a range exclusive of the endpoints.
 Values are formatted as a string in ISO 8601 format and can either represent a date or date and time in UTC.
 For example, to search for tokens that were created in the year 2021, you can query:
 <span class="text-snippet">